 Hello Chef…

 I have a Ceriatone jtm45 with a non-buffered series fx loop.
 I also use an m13 (w/ a line6 digital wireless unit like the one pictured on your pedal board)…and use the 4 CM.
-I would describe my concern as you did here:
+I would describe my concern as you did here:“To Buffer?

 We’ll keep this one simple.
 Most modern amps come with a buffered effects loop to help compensate for the lower level output of most stompboxes.
 In a non-buffered effects loop this lower output can cause a somewhat anemic tone.
 A buffered effects loop makes up for this signal mismatch and cures the problem.
 If you’re suffering from the woes of a non-buffered effects loop, there are products that are designed to help such as the Ceriatone Klein-Ulator.
 Most mainstream amplifiers will have a buffered effects loop while boutique amplifier builders may only offer this as an additional option.”